rivolli/mfe/README.md

 * **Information-theoretic**: Particularly appropriate to describe discrete (categorical) attributes and their relationship with the classes.
 * **Model-based**: Measures designed to extract characteristics like the depth, the shape and size of a Decision Tree (DT) model induced from a dataset.
 * **Landmarking**: Represents the performance of simple and efficient learning algorithms.
-* **Subsampling-based Relative Landmarking**: Represents the landmarking meta-features with subsampling strategy.
+* **Relative Landmarking**: Represents the landmarking meta-features with subsampling strategy to decrease the computational cost.

 ## Installation